-The Consent Agreement governs development within the District and sets forth certain terms and conditions governing construction, financing, operation, maintenance, and ownership of the water, sewer, and drainage utilities and transportation facilities serving the property within the District.
-Pursuant to the Consent Agreement, the City agrees to accept ownership and operation of the District's water and wastewater facilities and thereafter the City will provide retail water and wastewater services to the residents within the District.

-The Consent Agreement authorizes the District to issue bonds and notes, including bond anticipation notes or refunding unlimited tax bonds without further approval of the City Council for purposes set forth in the Consent Agreement which include water, wastewater, drainage, road, park and recreation facilities.
-The District has agreed in the Consent Agreement that the total amount of bonds to be issued (excluding refunding bonds) will be limited to an amount not to exceed approximately \$26,000,000 without further approval from the City Council.
+The Consent Agreement governs development within the District and sets forth certain terms and conditions governing construction, financing, operation, maintenance, and ownership of the water, wastewater, and drainage utilities and transportation facilities serving the property within the District.
+The Consent Agreement authorizes the District to issue bonds and notes, including bond anticipation notes or refunding unlimited tax bonds for the purposes set forth in the Consent Agreement.
+The Consent Agreement additionally provides that the total amount of Bonds issued by the District for all purposes shall not exceed \$52,975,000, unless otherwise agreed to by the City.